multivoltage/marilena/README.md

-# Intro
+## The problem

 We know emails are `VERY HARD` to develop from scratch.
-Sometimes you can use tool like Maiject, SendPulse, MailerSend, Stripo.email etc. Some of this have cool interfaces with drag and drop and different actions to do.

-So why you/your company should use this library?
+Even if there are tools like Maiject, SendPulse, MailerSend, Stripo.email etc (maybe with a good drag-n-drop UI) sometimes you find yourself in one of the following cases:

 - you need to produce some html files using layouts and partials for different languages, passing them to a backend witch add maybe some data coming from itself (or another service) and fills your html files with its template engine.
 - backend of your company deploy email using with a custom service that use Amazon SES.
 - previous providers are not able to customize some parts.
 For example css rule.
 Or to do this is very complicated.
-- coming from [email-foundation-template](https://github.com/foundation/foundation-emails) and you want to try a different tool with advantages (please read below about features).
+- coming from [email-foundation-template](https://github.com/foundation/foundation-emails) and you want to try a different tool with advantages (please read below about features), or you need to use different template engine with more power (see Eta.js).
 - having complete control of development without use any Saas is mandatory.

+## This solution

-This project wants to mix up MJML, a template engine for variables and a web server, to create a tool able to generate emails with a simple flow and one command.
+`marilena` wants to mix up MJML, an optional template engine for variables and a web server, to create a tool able to generate emails with a simple flow and one command.
 Please keep in mind that Maiject, SendPulse, MailerSend, Stripo.email etc maybe can be already perfect for your purpose.

 ## 🚀 Usage